AppCleaner for Mac: Everything you need to know

 That’s when I decided to try an uninstaller.
 An uninstaller is a piece of software designed to remove unwanted items from your hard drive completely.
 A good uninstaller can even identify files that are associated with an unwanted app and dispose of them, too.
 I decided to try AppCleaner, a straightforward uninstaller app.
 Here’s how it went.

-AppCleaner focuses on one thing: getting rid of unwanted apps and files completely.
-First and foremost, it’s very easy to use: all you have to do is click, drag, and drop.
+AppCleaner focuses on one thing — getting rid of unwanted apps and files completely.
+First and foremost, it’s very easy to use, and all you have to do is just find the app you want to get rid of and use the drag-and-drop approach to remove it.
+Alternatively, you can locate it from the list of app apps that is also available.

 Here’s how a basic AppCleaner cleanup works: